Tell if You Have Bronchitis

 Bronchitis is an uncomfortable illness and can cause a disruption to your sleep and to your daily life.
 There are some things you can do to protect yourself from falling ill:

-- 1Avoid tobacco smoke when possible.Smoking and being exposed to second-hand smoke does increase your chances of falling ill with bronchitis.
-Try to avoid exposure to cigarette smoke when you can; and if you are a smoker, consider quitting smoking.Advertisement
+- 1Smoking and being exposed to second-hand smoke does increase your chances of falling ill with bronchitis.
+Try to avoid exposure to cigarette smoke when you can; and if you are a smoker, consider quitting smoking.Avoid tobacco smoke when possible.Advertisement

-- 4Get a flu shot.For many people, a flu shot adds an extra layer of protection against the seasonal flu that will reach your area.
+- 4For many people, a flu shot adds an extra layer of protection against the seasonal flu that will reach your area.
 Since the flu may turn into bronchitis, it may be sensible for you to protect yourself against this seasonal virus.
 The influenza vaccine, however, is not recommended for everyone.
-If you do not currently get a flu shot, speak with your doctor to determine if it may be helpful for you.Advertisement
+If you do not currently get a flu shot, speak with your doctor to determine if it may be helpful for you.Get a flu shot.Advertisement

 Bronchitis is typically not a serious illness, but may lead to pneumonia if the patient is not careful.
 In addition, repeated bouts of bronchitis should be evaluated by a doctor to make sure the patient is not at risk for developing a more serious illness.
 Above, we have discussed possible symptoms of bronchitis, what you should tell your doctor when you arrive for your appointment, and some of the ways you can take action to protect yourself not only against bronchitis, but against many other viral illnesses as well.